explosion/sense2vec/README.rst

 Usage
 -----

+WARNING: sense2vec is still work-in-progress.
+There is no official release yet.
+The content of the repository might change  at any time and could be in a non-working state.

-The easiest way to download and install the model is by calling ``python -m sense2vec.download`` after installing sense2vec, e.g., via ``pip install -e git+git://github.com/spacy-io/sense2vec.git#egg=sense2vec``:
+The easiest way to download and install the model is by calling ``python -m sense2vec.download`` after installing sense2vec, e.g., via ``pip install cython -e git+git://github.com/spacy-io/sense2vec.git#egg=sense2vec``:

 .. code:: python